viccy2/node-app-Blog/README.md

 # node-app Blog
- A blog with Node, Mongodb, Ejs, Express
+ A blog with Node, Mongodb, Ejs, Express.